kth-step/EmbExp-Logs/README.md

 - `./scripts/run_experiment.py {example experiment id} -is input_1`,
 - `./scripts/run_experiment.py {example experiment id} -is input_2`, and possibly also
 - `./scripts/run_experiment.py {example experiment id} -is input_train`.
-When taking a closer look at a counterexample, we may see that one of the two inputs produces an additional cache line that could look like `line 1, tag: 00121000`, where the hardware attacker `cache_multiw_numinset` for example would see the different number of cache lines per cache set, which would be a reason to be a SCAM-V counterexample in this context.
+When taking a closer look at a counterexample, we may see that one of the two inputs produces an additional cache line that could look like `line 1, tag: 00121000`, where the hardware attacker `cache_multiw_numinset` for example would see the different number of cache lines per cache set, which would be a reason to be a Scam-V counterexample in this context.

 Notice that the hardware experiment environment `EmbExp-Box` sometimes experiences "hickups", which could be due to errors on the communication lines, interferences due to insufficient shielding or similar, currently unsolved, engineering problems.
 Therefore, it may be helpful to disconnect and reconnect to reset the board or to select another board when connecting to `EmbExp-Box`.